shangril/crero/README.md

 To host free audio by yourself or to host streaming only albums, you must download and install php-getID3, which is GPLed software primarily avaiable from SourceForge.net.
 Extract the php-getid3 archive directory at the root of your CreRo install.

-# The configuration options most commonly update - refer to admin panel for a more up-to-date liste with online help
+# Quite OLD !
+The configuration options most commonly used - refer to admin panel for a more up-to-date list, with online help

 * The server name or path to your Crero install.
 Examples : "(myserver.com)", ("crero.myserver.com)" or "myserver.com/path/to/crero".